SanderMertens/flecs/docs/FAQ.md

 #define flecs_STATIC
 ```

-Alternatively you can define `flecs_STATIC` in the build configuratuin of your project.
+Alternatively you can define `flecs_STATIC` in the build configuration of your project.

 ### Where can I ask questions about Flecs?
 You can ask questions on the [Discord channel](https://discord.gg/trycKxA), or by creating an issue in the repository.